 - 1. Environmental Planner verifies the project scope of work/project description/limits and confirms programming data as applicable - 2.
 Environmental Planner conducts environmental scoping with agencies and public (as outlined in CE Scoping Guidelines) - Scoping letters sent by email - Additional public scoping (as needed) - 3.
-Technical Teams conduct technical studies and consultations as required - Technical determinations, and any project specific mitigation measures, are provided to the Environmental Planner for documenting in the CE - 4.
-Environmental Planner prepares the CE - 5.
-Technical Teams review CE - Technical specialists review any relevant technical area documented in a CE as well as project information and any mitigation measures to ensure consistency with technical documents and consultation.
+Technical Teams conduct technical studies and consultations as required - Technical determinations, and any project specific mitigation measures, are provided to the Environmental Planner for documenting in the CE and the EPIC sheet - 4.
+Environmental Planner prepares the CE, environmental commitments and the EPIC sheet - 5.
+Technical Teams review CE - Technical specialists review any relevant technical area documented in a CE as well as any mitigation measures included in the EPIC to ensure consistency with technical documents and consultation.

-- The Environmental Planner sends a copy of the Environmental Justice (EJ) memo, if prepared, to ADOT Civil Rights Office (CRO).
-If no EJ memo is prepared the Environmental Planner sends a copy of any individually documented CE to the ADOT CRO concurrently with the Technical Specialists review. - 6.
-Comment resolution (as needed). - Environmental Planner ensures that technical comments are addressed and ensures copies of any substantive technical review comments are placed in the Project File - 7.
+- 6. Comment resolution (as needed). - Environmental Planner ensures that technical comments are addressed and ensures copies of any substantive technical review comments are placed in the Project File - 7.
 Environmental Planner provides the CE to a Senior Planner/peer reviewer for a QC review.
 The reviewer completes the CE Quality Control Checklist and provides a copy with any comments on the CE to the Environmental Planner.
 The Guidance on Quality Control (QC) Reviews of CEs can be used by the reviewer as a review aid.
 A copy of the QC checklist is placed in the project file. - A QC Quality Control Checklist is not required for a (c)(1) CE or (c)(9) [for immediate repair] CE. - The Environmental Planner prepares the final CE for signature and sends it to the approver. - Environmental Planner prepares an Individual CE Quality Control Form for any individually documented CE prepared under 23 CFR 771.117(d).
 The NEPA Assignment Manager or Project Delivery Manager certifies that the CE is ready for approval.
 This form is only for CEs completed under the NEPA Assignment MOU. - 8.
 ENV Administrator or designee (NEPA Assignment Manager, Project Delivery Manager or Environmental Programs Manager) approves the CE.
 If a delegate approves the CE, then a different manager signs the QC Form for the Individual CE. - The CE Approver verifies the CE determination (type of CE selected) made by the preparer of the CE is appropriate for the described action - 9.
 The Environmental Planner validates the CE at the time of the request for federal authorization.
 There should be no additional review required at this stage of the process.
 The following statement is contained in the validation letter: - "ADOT certifies that NEPA requirements consistent with the scope of work of the project have been met and the project incorporates all environmental commitments per 23 CFR 771.109(d)." - Note; a CE re-evaluation, which may need time for additional technical evaluation, must be identified, discussed with the project team and approved prior to this final step of validating a CE at the time of the request for FHWA authorization.